twetto/optimize-snn/README.md

 Here we use a typical LIF neuron.
 The corresponding parameters in each lines are neuron index, leaky term, rest potential, threshold potential, reset potential, noise strength.

 For simplicity we set leaky term to 0 so LIF becomes simple IF, and reset potential being the same as threshold.
 The reset function will be handled by self-inhibitory connection during the generation of the weight matrix C.

-Set bias current in `optimize.py` according to I. I should be printed out when `generate_network.py` was executed.

 After that, use `python optimize.py` and `python plot_potentials.py` to see the result.